openvinotoolkit/openvino/inference-engine/ie_bridges/python/sample/ngraph_function_creation_sample/README.md

 ## How It Works

-At startup, the sample application reads command-line parameters, prepares input data, creates a network using the ngraph::Function API and passed weights file, loads the network and image to Inference Engine plugin, performs synchronous inference and processes output data, logging each step in a standard output stream.
+At startup, the sample application reads command-line parameters, prepares input data, creates a network using [nGraph function feature](../../../../../docs/nGraph_DG/build_function.md) and passed weights file, loads the network and image(s) to the Inference Engine plugin, performs synchronous inference, and processes output data, logging each step in a standard output stream.

 You can see the explicit description of each sample step at [Integration Steps](../../../../../docs/IE_DG/Integrate_with_customer_application_new_API.md) section of "Integrate the Inference Engine with Your Application" guide.

 ## Running

-Run the application with the -h option to see the usage message:
+Run the application with the <code>-h</code> option to see the usage message:

 ```
-python3 ngraph_function_creation_sample.py -h
+python ngraph_function_creation_sample.py -h
 ```

 Usage message: